ellamac/wolt-summer21-preli/README.md

 I really enjoyed solving this assignment and had fun with the pretty visuals Blurhash creates!
 Thank you!

-If possible, it would be really helpful and appreciated to get any feedback of my code :)
+This is the first ever preliminary task for a job application process I have done.
+If possible, it would be really helpful and appreciated to get any feedback of my code and my approach to this assignment.

 Thank you!
 Ella Mäkelä